Shaquille O’Neal Weighs In On School Safety And Banning Guns In The Aftermath Of Parkland

 — Sports Illustrated (@SInow) March 14, 2018

-In the same interview, O’Neal asserted that banning AR-15s or other weapons would not accomplish much since millions of owners are unlikely to turn them in, plus it could be self-defeating in that it would create a contraband and lucrative underground market for the semi-automatic rifles.
+In the same interview, O’Neal asserted that banning AR-15s or other weapons would not accomplish much since millions of owners are unlikely to turn them in, plus, it could be self-defeating in that it would create contraband and a lucrative underground market for the semi-automatic rifles.

 With a home in Fort Lauderdale, Shaquille O’Neal added that the “very sad” Parkland incident was close to his heart.
 He revealed that he called the sheriff to praise him for “a wonderful job,” the Miami Herald reported.
 That, however, is not necessarily the dominant view, given the multiple reported failures by deputies before and on February 14 to take appropriate action.